JPR-12

 6 frequency distribution lines

-Part of the universal connection is the interrupting system and the distribution of supply voltages.
+Part of the universal connection is the interruption system and the distribution of supply voltages.

 List of Related Documentation